Phillip Borsos

 Phillip Borsos (May 5, 1953 – February 2, 1995) was an Australian-born Canadian film director, producer, and screenwriter.
 A four-time Canadian Film Award and Genie Award winner and an Academy Award nominee, he was one of the major figures of Canadian and British Columbian filmmaking during the 1980s, earning critical acclaim and accolades at a time when Canadian filmmakers were still struggling to gain attention outside of North America.

 Early life and education

 Borsos was born in Hobart, Australia, in 1953.
 His father was a Hungarian sculptor and his mother an English nurse.
 His family emigrated to Canada when he was five years old, settling in Trail, British Columbia.
-Borsos showed an early interest in film-making while attending high school in Maple Ridge.
+Borsos showed an early interest in filmmaking while attending high school in Maple Ridge.
 He acquired a 16mm Bolex camera from his father and began making short films and documentaries.
 After high school, he studied film at the Banff Centre School for Fine Arts and at the Vancouver School of Art, now the Emily Carr Institute of Art and Design.